Jesus is the way, truth & life – husband, father, grandfather, artist, musician, web developer, online marketing SEO

 Later I sold Mayer another amp as well as a rare 1960’s custom color Gold strat.
 I also had a 1950’s custom color strat that John was very interested in, so he offered me a couple of backstage passes to his concert in Virginia and invited me to meet him after the show.
 Mayer had a huge following of teenage girls, and he was just starting to get into playing Hendrix and the blues.
 His fans were too young to know who Hendrix was, and I thought for certain that he would lose his fan base if continued down that path.
 I was wrong.

 In 1998, bored and sedating my creativity with alcohol and drugs, I hit bottom again.
-Realizing that the pawnshops were not profitable enough to be worth the headache, I began closing them down, and at the admonition of my wife, I entered into an alcohol and drug recovery program on 10/4/1998, and, by the grace of God, been clean and sober ever since.
+Realizing that the pawnshops were not profitable enough to be worth the headache, I began closing them down, and at the admonition of my wife, I entered into an alcohol and drug recovery program on 10/4/1998.
+By the grace of God, and my lord and savior Jesus Christ, I’ve been clean and sober ever since.
 My daughter, Braeden, was 6 and my son, Taylor, was 10.
-This marked the beginning of a new life.
+This marked the beginning of a new life!

 With plenty of assets and cash at my disposal, once again clean and sober, pawnshops winding down, servicing some portfolio mortgages, vintage guitars doing well, I discovered a new passion, and as always, jumped in with both feet.